torjusn/intro_to_classification/README.md

 ![sample image horseracing](https://wallpaperaccess.com/full/2107537.jpg)

 # Description
 This repo is meant to give a soft introduction to some important concepts and examples on applying Machine Learning towards predicting the outcome of horse races based on attributes connected to each horse.
-We will be using popular DS packages like scikit-learn and Pytorch for our models.
+We will be using popular DS packages like scikit-learn and Pytorch for our Linear Regression and Neural Net models.
 This particular problem would be referred to as `Binary Classification` since the outcome for each horse can only be a win or loss which we can map to 0 or 1 for use in our models.

 It is meant as a favor to a friend with a dataset and keen interest in ML but limited previous experience and is therefore likely best suited towards similar individuals with little to no background in ML.